The New York City Bar Association will be closed on Monday, February 20 for Presidents' Day.

 Law Students Overview

 In today’s competitive market it’s never too early to get ahead.
 City Bar Student Membership offers you endless opportunities to enhance your skills and to explore all of the possibilities the profession has to offer.
-Hear from fellow law students in our first edition of the Law Students Perspectives newsletter.
+Hear from fellow law students in our Law Students Perspectives newsletter.

 Apply to serve a one-year term on one of our 160 committees where you can gain first-hand knowledge and form relationships with practicing attorneys.